Kotlin/kotlinx.serialization/docs/formats.md

 byte string to transport additional information
 (see [RFC 8949 Tagging of Items](https://datatracker.ietf.org/doc/html/rfc8949#name-tagging-of-items) for more info).
-The  [`@KeyTags`](Tags.kt) and [`@ValueTags`](Tags.kt) annotations can be used to define such tags while writing and verifying such tags can be toggled using the  `writeKeyTags`, `writeValueTags`, `verifyKeyTags`, and `verifyValueTags` configuration switches respectively.
+The  [`@KeyTags`](Tags.kt) and [`@ValueTags`](Tags.kt) annotations can be used to define such tags while writing and verifying such tags can be toggled using the  `encodeKeyTags`, `encodeValueTags`, `verifyKeyTags`, and `verifyValueTags` configuration switches respectively.
 In addition, it is possible to directly declare classes to always be tagged, whether a singular object of such a class is serialized or when they are used as a property.
 This is accomplished by the [`@ObjectTags`](Tags.kt) annotation, which works just as `ValueTags`, but for class definitions.
 When serializing, `ObjectTags` will always be encoded directly before to the data of the tagged object, i.e. a value-tagged property of an object-tagged type will have the value tags preceding the object tags.
-Writing and verifying object tags can be toggled using the `writeObjectTags` and `verifyObjectTags` configuration switches.
+Writing and verifying object tags can be toggled using the `encodeObjectTags` and `encodeObjectTags` configuration switches.
 Note that verifying only value tags can result in some data with superfluous tags to still deserialize successfully, since in this case - by definition - only a partial validation of tags happens.
 A predefined Cbor instance (in addition to the default [`Cbor.Default`](Cbor.kt) one) is available, writing and verifying